Dimitris Diamantidis

 Amidst a long series of "derbies of the eternal enemies", opposing Panathinaikos and Olympiacos Piraeus, Diamantidis thrived, as he faced Olympiacos every year for twelve consecutive seasons, including in eleven Greek League Finals, six Greek Cup Finals, and a EuroLeague semifinal.
-He won nine Greek League and ten Greek Cup titles, alongside a record six Greek League Finals MVP and a record six Greek League MVP awards, as well as two Greek Cup MVP awards.
-Diamantidis' personal friendship and rivalry with Olympiacos star Vassilis Spanoulis, was at the center of attention throughout six Greek League Finals and three Greek Cup Finals encounters.
+He won nine Greek League and ten Greek Cup titles, alongside four Greek League Finals MVP and a record six Greek League MVP awards, as well as two Greek Cup MVP awards.
+Diamantidis' personal friendship and rivalry with Olympiacos star Vassilis Spanoulis was at the center of attention throughout six Greek League Finals and three Greek Cup Finals encounters.
 Diamantidis' self-effacing psyche helped relieve tension between the two powerhouses, when he retired in 2016.

 As a member of the Greece men's national basketball team, Diamantidis won a EuroBasket gold medal in 2005; while anchoring a defense that allowed just 59.7 points per game.
 He also scored the three-pointer that sealed the fate of the semifinal game against France, just seconds before the game's final buzzer.
 He also led that tournament in assists, and was a part of the All-EuroBasket Team.
 In 2006, he played a pivotal role in a FIBA World Cup silver medal campaign, with Greece stunning Team USA in the semifinals, and Diamantidis finishing as the competition's steals leader.
 Diamantidis was also a two-time Olympian, as he donned the Greek colours in 2004 and 2008, and on both occasions earned the fifth place of the tournament, which is tied for the all-time best finish for Greece.
 On the basis of his myriad achievements, he was named the Mister Europa Player of the Year by Italian sports magazine Superbasket in 2007.
 He was also named the Greek Male Athlete of the Year in 2007.
 He was inducted into the Greek Basket League Hall of Fame in 2022.

 Early years

 Diamantidis was born in Kastoria, Greece, on 6 May 1980.
-He began playing the sport of basketball with the youth teams of the local club AS Kastoria.
-The club would later go on to name its home arena, Dimitris Diamantidis Indoor Hall, after him in his honor.
+He began playing basketball with the youth teams of the local club AS Kastoria.
+The club would later go on to name its home arena, Dimitris Diamantidis Indoor Hall, in his honor.